Table of Contents

 by Prof. Mitchell Bruce, Prof. Francois Amar and Robert Kirk.

 Do Students Obey the Laws of Physics?
-Extending a

 to Ring Spectrometers.
 How to make a spectrometer that measures light